docker-library/mysql/README.md

 If you start your MySQL container instance with a data directory that already contains a database (specifically, a `mysql` subdirectory), the `$MYSQL_ROOT_PASSWORD` variable should be omitted from the `docker run` command line; it will in any case be ignored, and the pre-existing database will not be changed in any way.

+## Port forwarding

+Docker allows mapping of ports on the container to ports on the host system by using the -p option.
+If you start the container as follows, you can connect to the database by connecting your client to a port on the host machine, in this example port 6603:

+    docker run --name my-container-name -p 6603:3306 -d mysql/mysql-server

+## Passing options to the server

+You can pass arbitrary command line options to the MySQL server by appending them to the `run command`:

+    docker run --name my-container-name -d mysql/mysql-server --option1=value --option2=value

+In this case, the values of option1 and option2 will be passed directly to the server when it is started.
+The following command will for instance start your container with UTF-8 as the default setting for character set and collation for all databases in MySQL:

+    docker run --name my-container-name -d mysql/mysql-server --character-set-server=utf8 --collation-server=utf8_general_ci

 ## Using a Custom MySQL Config File

 The MySQL startup configuration in these Docker images is specified in the file `/etc/my.cnf`.
 If you want to customize this configuration for your own purposes, you can create your alternative configuration file in a directory on the host machine and then mount this file in the appropriate location inside the MySQL container, effectively replacing the standard configuration file.